 The Demon Samhail stood up, coughed, and let the little liar walk him into the city.

-Originally published in Imaginarium, 2013 (no longer available)
+Previously published in Imaginarium, 2013 (no longer available)

 "Perdition Lost" is one of the first full stories I ever wrote.
 My English class that semester had been discussing Paradise Lost, and naturally I wondered what would happen if I inverted it.
 I actually haven't read Milton's work all the way through, but this is modelled more on Dante anyway.
 For the most part, the original version was me trying to do an impression of Gaiman and Pratchett's Good Omens.
 Hopefully this current version better expresses my own voice.